Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 His first instinct was to pull his shirt off and go play in it.
 But he hesitated when he reached down to free himself from the polo, and looked around.
 People were watching him quizzically.
 Many were dressed in covering coats of synthetic fabric.
 Others had umbrellas.
 Umbrellas!
 Just having them, like it wasn’t weird!
 Others stuck carefully to the covered paths.
 Actually.

-“Is *every* sidewalk covered, here?”
+"Is *every* sidewalk covered, here?"

 Ian nodded, joining him at the rainwater’s edge.
-“High-traffic areas are.
+"High-traffic areas are.
 Most of the awnings are these neat self-retracting things too, so they fold back during the day.
 Other places, you’ll see tarps strung between the lampposts.
 It rains every night on Cimbrean.
-You get used to it.”
+You get used to it."

 He looked around again, and off in the distance he could see a park, where some people were playing in the rain, looking carefree…and shirtless.
 Good enough for him.
 He pulled the damn thing off and went out to *feel* the rain.

 Nice and chilly!
 He found himself grinning stupidly back at Ian.
 People were looking too but he didn’t care.
 People always looked.
 Part of him was tempted to join the game in the park, but…no. He could play ball games whenever he liked, and he could tell at a glance that joining in just wouldn’t be sporting.
 The men and women playing out there weren’t like him.

 He liked the cold of the rain, though.
 Ian didn’t.
 He produced a small bag from his pocket and shook it out into a thin waterproof poncho, which he pulled over his head and shoulders with a wry shrug.
-“Not hench enough for this,” he offered.
+"Not hench enough for this," he offered.

 Alex rolled his eyes, but couldn’t help the grin, either.

-They went for a tour around what Ian called “midtown.”
+They went for a tour around what Ian called "midtown."
 The rain certainly was just a fact of life for the people here, who sat outside streetfront cafes and dined, drank and joked quite happily while the weather washed the road just inches from them.
 It was a bit like home, in that there were lots of species present, and several establishments had spaces outside big enough for Guvnurag customers.

 In other ways, it was very *unlike* home.
 The fashions were different.
 A lot of dyed hair, piercings, tattoos and outlandish fabrics.
 People dressed more modestly here than on Ekallim-Igigi, and companies Alex knew nothing about had put their stamp everywhere, on ad screens and shop fronts.

 One of their first stops, as promised, was a place to buy some better clothes.
-Ian made a “follow me” gesture and ducked through an arch between two buildings into…
+Ian made a "follow me" gesture and ducked through an arch between two buildings into…

 A market?
 It seemed a whole city block’s back streets had been covered over and occupied by dozens of small businesses.
 A florist near the entrance filled the damp air with a sweet scent that tickled Alex’s nose.
 Opposite her, a tiny kiosk was packed as tight as possible with phones and other electronic devices, as well as a riot of signs promising various modifications and upgrades.
 There was another shop busy with rings, necklaces, crystals, leather-bound journals and other weirdness, from which drifted incense smoke.
 Alongside it, a classy-looking place with some potted plants and a wood floor, selling small boxes of…something.
-All the packaging had a spiky leaf on it, and weird names like “Diesel Haze.”
+All the packaging had a spiky leaf on it, and weird names like "Diesel Haze."

 Ian’s destination was a warren of clothes and pounding, coarse music.
 The huge bearded man relaxing on a chair behind the counter gave him a fist bump, gave Alex a nod, and went back to whatever he was doing on his phone.

-“Here. *Definitely* find something in your size among this lot.”
+"Here. *Definitely* find something in your size among this lot."

 Well, okay.
 Lots of cool and weird designs on the shirts, pretty much all of them were like that.
 All t-shirts, all a sort of statement about this or that.
 He probably should keep to something a bit plain, so he found a few that were at least broad enough to stretch around his shoulders and chest (though they still came down almost to his knees) and, over there, some nice loose-looking shorts in a shiny fabric…